GWlist/MongoDB/MongoDB-Instructions.md

 3. Check your databases list, then use the command `show dbs`

 **Note:** Your new created database is not present in list before you insert atleast one document into it.
+4. The command `db.dropDatabase()` is used to drop a existing database

+*Tips:* You need to switch to the database you want to delete first by using `use` command, then use `db.dropdatabase()` command to drop the choosed _database.